ErikOnBike/parse-next-json-value/README.md

 The JSON specification is followed very strictly.
 This means that for example `"00"` will be parsed for only the first character (result is `{ value: 0, index: 1 }`) .
-The second zero is not parsed, since the JSON specification does not allow two consequtive zero's at the start of a number.
+The second zero is not parsed, since the JSON specification does not allow two consecutive zero's at the start of a number.

 Also Unicode surrogates are checked for correctness.
 This means that if a low surrogate character is found, a high surrogate must follow.
 Otherwise the parser will return the error code (string) `"MISSING_HIGH_SURROGATE"`.